JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ## Make your code cross-platform

-To make your code cross-platform:
+To make your code cross-platform, you'll follow these steps:

 1. [Decide what code to make cross-platform](#decide-what-code-to-make-cross-platform).
 2. [Create a shared module for cross-platform code](#create-a-shared-module-for-cross-platform-code).